christophermayfield/thesisprogress/dailythoughts.md

 #February 26th, 2019

 Nothing worked on today.
 I had a real crap show of a job today.
 Going to work on some work tomorrow.
+Starting not eating fast food for a little while.
+Let's see how this affects my health.
+Will check back soon.

+#February 27th, 2019